Professor Ivo: Fictional character biography

 Later, Ivo builds a private island populated by robots and then discovers that his disfigurement is progressing, causing pain and increased immobility.
 Deciding he wishes to destroy himself but unable to do it directly, he creates Amazoids, versions of Amazo who can each steal one power.
 The androids take the powers of Red Star, Rebis, Valor, Power Girl, Starman, and Geo-Force, then turn their abilities on Ivo, but are unable to kill him.
 Ice of the Justice League sympathizes with Ivo and unknowingly cures him using Guy Gardner's power ring.

-Prof. Ivo and Red Volcano on a mission for the Secret Society of Super Villains.
+Ivo and Red Volcano on a mission for the Secret Society of Super Villains.

 Despite his disfiguring experience, Ivo succumbs to his death phobia and once again creates an immortality elixir, drinking it and accepting that once again he suffers a monstrous disfigurement, though now of a different nature.
 Deciding to target the Justice League again, he teams up with fellow mad scientist villain T. O. Morrow and they develop a friendly rivalry, bickering and trying to impress each other while also clearly respecting each other and enjoying their collaboration.
 They construct the android Tomorrow Woman, designed to act as a superhero to infiltrate the League and eventually kill them with an electromagnetic pulse that can disrupt brain functions.
 To Ivo's annoyance and Morrow's surprise, Tomorrow Woman becomes a true hero and sacrifices herself to save the Justice League.
 Discovering her true nature, the team then tracks down and arrests both Ivo and Morrow as they share a toast.

 The Secret Society of Super Villains later assigns Ivo to collect soil samples in Auschwitz, which will be used to create the villain Genocide.
 Ivo does not care to create the villain, but agrees to do so in hopes that the Society's resources can cure his disfigurement.